Alessandro-Dodon/garch/README.md

 # GARCH Model for SP500 Daily Returns
 This repository contains a university group project that examines the suitability of the GARCH(1,1) model for SP500 daily returns.
+> **Note:** The code is being updated to include calculations for Value at Risk (VAR), Expected Shortfall (ES), and Monte Carlo simulations within the GARCH model implementation.

 ## Overview
 The analysis explores whether the GARCH(1,1) model effectively captures the dynamics of SP500 returns, using both normal and Student's t-distributions.
 Key steps include: